Beth Beato, Project Manager

 Amjad Samara, MD

-After graduating from Medical School, Amjad pursued his passion for brain imaging as a postdoctoral researcher, first at the University of Arkansas for Medical Sciences, and now in the Hershey Lab at WashU.
-His research interests focus on the use of advanced neuroimaging techniques in understanding brain function in health and disease.
-Amjad is planning for a future career in neuroradiology.
+Amjad graduated from medical school at An-Najah National University, Palestine.
+He pursued his passion for brain imaging as a postdoctoral researcher, first at the University of Arkansas for Medical Sciences (UAMS), and joined the Hershey Lab in September 2018.
+His research interests focus on applying advanced neuroimaging techniques to understand brain function in health and disease.
 In his free time, Amjad enjoys playing and watching soccer, photography, movies, classical music, and cooking.

 Meet our Undergraduate Students

 Zhaolong (Adrian), from Beijing, China, is an undergraduate studying cognitive neuroscience and chemistry at Washington University.
 His research interests include the cognitive functions, brain structure, and glycemic control in Wolfram Syndrome, and response to risk/ novelty in deep-brain stimulation cases.
 Outside the lab he volunteers at Barnes-Jewish Hospital, sings at an Alzheimer’s healthcare facility, and coordinates neuroscience demos at St. Louis K-12 schools.
 He has his heart set on medicine and hopes to attend medical school.